syntaxlexx/cloudflare-dns-mass-updater/README.md

 Time to upload the changes!

 ## Upload Changes to CloudFlare DNS
-Runt he following command to update the DNS records.
+Run the following command to update the DNS records.
 This might take a while to complete.

 ```bash
 cloudflare-utils --zone-id my-domain-zone-id  dns-cleaner upload